medius-group/onboarding-docs/1_suite/1_initiation/010_opintro_010_homepage.md

+## Home Page Overview

-The home page displays applications and add-ons including the platform itself and suite-level services.
-Also applications not included in the subscription are displayed.
+The home page displays applications and add-ons, including the platform itself and suite-level services.
+You'll also see applications that are not part of your current subscription.

+### Interactive Features

-When hovering over application components, their individual activation status will be displayed.
-Clicking on a tile will take you to the detailed application page.
+- *Hover* over application components to view their individual activation status.
+- *Click* on a tile to go to the application's detailed page.

+### Notifications

-The home page also alerts when there are outstanding activation tasks ready to execute.
-These tasks can be executed from the detailed application page.
+The home page alerts you to any outstanding activation tasks that are ready to be executed.
+You can complete these tasks from the detailed application page.

 ![](../../images/Homepage.png)